Living Smart And Healthy

 Chokha stays fresh for 5-7 days in the refrigerator.
 Don't add raw onions, green garlic, cilantro, or any other vegetable to choke if you plan on storing it.
 Reheat the chokha and stir in onion, green garlic, and cilantro.
 Enjoy!!

-Yes, you can freeze tomato chokha for up to a month.
-Don’t add raw onions, green garlic, cilantro, or any other vegetable to chokha if you plan on storing it.
+You can freeze Bihari tomato chokha for up to a month.
+Don't add raw onions, green garlic, cilantro, or any other vegetable to chokha if you plan on storing it.

 Thaw the chokha overnight in the refrigerator.
 Reheat the chokha and stir in onion, green garlic, and cilantro.
 Enjoy!!

-Pic Shown: Green Garlic Cilantro Chutney, Baingan Chokha, Tomato Chokha, Avocado Littil
+Pic Shown: Green Garlic Cilantro Chutney, Baingan Chokha, Bihari Tomato Chokha, Avocado Litti

 litti chokha